commanderk33n/JumpingJack/README.md

-# JumpingJAck
+# JumpingJack
-small 2D-platformer created with LibGDX for learning purposes
+2D-platform game created with LibGDX for learning purposes

 ## Gameplay
 Control a Koala, collect coins, keys and power ups to reach the flag and win the game